patriciozor/INDE577-Patricio-Zorrilla/Supervised_Learning/Neural_Networks/readme.md

 ## Dataset
 The dataset consists of images categorized under two classes: Homer and Bart Simpson, participating in various activities.
 Each image is labeled based on the character it features, with filenames like homerX.bmp or bartX.bmp where X is the file number.

 The dataset used in this project is designed for educational purposes and can be accessed directly in the notebook, stored locally in the folder homer_bart.
+The dataset was obtained from https://www.kaggle.com/datasets/ravinash218/homerbart1/data

 ### Repository Structure
 This subrepository includes: